-And don’t forget quarantine.
-Your new bird should be kept in quarantine for a minimum of 30 and up to 60 days and seen by your vet before bringing him into the same room as your parrotlet.
+Don’t forget to quarantine.
+Your new bird should be kept in quarantine for a minimum of 30 days and up to 60 days and seen by your vet before being in the same room as your parrotlet.

-Just be sure that if you do decide to bring home a new bird, that you’re getting him for yourself and not for your parrotlet.
+Just be sure if you do decide to bring home a new bird that you’re getting them for yourself and not for your parrotlet.

-So, there you have it!
 If your parrotlet is raised with another bird, it might work out for you all, but introducing a new bird to your adult parrotlet is rife with uncertainty and possible disaster.
-You certainly don’t want to stress out your parrotlet or a new bird, so you need to be prepared for a certain amount of stress for your birds as well as yourself.
+You certainly don’t want to stress out your parrotlet or a new bird, so you need to be prepared for a certain amount of stress for your birds and yourself.

-Do your research and have a plan of action on how to handle the situation, and look for advice on parrotlet message boards and groups.
+But do your research, have a plan of action on how to handle the situation, and look for advice on parrotlet message boards and groups.
 It could work out with lots of time and patience and especially close supervision, so the choice is yours.